 Besides the Briccas, there were the murders of four women — three were raped and strangled; the other fatally stabbed after being run over by a stolen taxicab.
 Police eventually arrested someone in that case.

-On December 2, 1965, 56-year-old Emogene Harrison, wife of a University of Cincinnati space scientist, was found dead in the basement of her apartment building.
+On December 2, 1965, 56-year-old Emogene Harrison, wife of a University of Cincinnati space scientist, was found dead in her apartment building's basement.

 Four months later, Lois Dant, 58, was found dead in her Price Hill apartment on April 4, 1966.